phetsims/geometric-optics/doc/implementation-notes.md

 ### Memory Management

 * **Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
-The exception is `GOOptionsNode` and its children, which must all implemented `dispose`.
+The exception is `GOOptionsNode` and its children, which must all implement `dispose`.
 This is the content for the Options dialog, whose instantiation is deferred until the user selects the _PhET > Options_ menu item.

 * **Listeners**: Unless otherwise noted in the code, all uses of `link`, `addListener`, etc. do NOT need a corresponding `unlink`, `removeListener`, etc.

-* **dispose**: All classes have a `dispose` method.
+* **dispose**: All classes have a `dispose` method, possibly inherited from a super class.
 Sim-specific classes whose instances exist for the lifetime of the sim are not intended to be disposed, and their `dispose` implementation looks like this:

 ```js
 /**